What is Consciousness?

 What is pattern recognition?

-Pattern recognition is when we recognize something, not because we perceive everything there is to know about it, but because we recognize just enough of it.
+Pattern recognition is when we recognize something, not because we perceive everything there is to know about it but because we recognize just enough of it.

 Here is an example of the process:

-The baby will gravitate toward visual, auditory, and tactile patterns which produce feelings of comfort and security.
+The baby will gravitate toward visual, auditory, and tactile patterns that produce feelings of comfort and security.
 The more the child responds favorably to patterns stored in her brain that make her feel good and secure, the better she will be able to surround herself with those things.

 Every new sensation the baby experiences reinforces existing patterns in her brain or creates a new pattern if the sensation is unique.